-- Next, use your hands to form a round loaf with the dough.
-Wrap this loaf tightly in tin foil, and place in the steamer for 45 minutes, flipping halfway through.
+- Next, use your hands to form a rough loaf with the dough.
+Wrap this loaf (tightly but leaving a little room for it to expand) in tin foil, and place in the steamer with the seam down for 45 minutes.

-- Next, make your glaze by mixing all the ingredients together in a small bowl.
-When the roast is finished steaming, unwrap it and add it to the small greased casserole dish.
+- While the roast bakes, make your glaze by mixing all the ingredients together in a small pot over medium low heat until the sugar is completely dissolved.

 - When the timer goes off, carefully remove the roast from the oven and the tin foil.
 Place it back in the baking dish and pour 1/2 the glaze over it.
 Bake this again, uncovered, for 30 minutes.

 - Remove the ham from the oven once more, pour the remaining 1/2 glaze over it, and allow it to cool for about 10 minutes before slicing.
 Enjoy!